lymakara-dev/tp-software-engineer/TP00/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

+Inside the `src` folder there are two java file `Main.java` and `Reservation.java`

+- `Main.java`: contain of all the function method of the system
+- `Reservation.java`: contain of all attribute, setter that contain all of validation logics, getter, and a constructor for set the values

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.